telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications.md

 previous_url: /web-report-designer-setup-in-net-core3
 ---

-# Setting up the Web Report Designer in .NET Core 3.1+
+# Setting up the Web Report Designer in .NET Core 3.1 and .NET applications

 This article shows how to integrate our [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in `.NET Core 3.1+` applications.